Spanning $H$-subdivisions and perfect $H$-subdivision tilings in dense digraphs: Extremal case: proofs of Theorems and

-Further, we give the following lemmas, which depict that for each extreme case of $D$, we can reasonably deal with the exceptional vertices.
-Also, they will be frequently used in the proof of the main theorems.
-A set $\mathcal{P}$ \emph{through a vertex} $u$ means that there is an element of $\mathcal{P}$ passes through $u$.
-Also we say $\mathcal{P}$ \emph{through a vertex set} $U$ if it is through every vertex of $U$.
+Furthermore, we establish the following lemmas, which demonstrate how to properly handle the exceptional vertices in each extremal configuration of $D$ and will be frequently applied in the proofs of the main theorems.
+A set $\mathcal{P}$ is said to \emph{pass through} a vertex $u$ if there exists an element in $\mathcal{P}$ that contains $u$.
+If this holds for every vertex in a set $U$, then $\mathcal{P}$ is said to pass through $U$.
+We say a path $P$ is of the form $W_1W_2\cdots W_k$ if $P=w_1w_2\cdots w_k$, where $w_i\in W_i$ for each $i\in[k]$.